 Poncho-style blankets are a popular and growing trend, with Therm-a-Rest’s Honcho Poncho leading the charge.
 Laid flat, the Honcho Poncho looks a lot like a standard camping blanket, including quality synthetic insulation stuffed inside a water-resistant polyester shell.
 However, with the addition of a hood and two pockets at the front—one zippered pocket and one open kangaroo-style pouch—the Honcho Poncho is significantly more appealing as a wearable piece.
 Simply throw it on when the mercury drops, connect the snaps at either side, and move around as you normally would.
 All in all, it’s a functional two-in-one design that makes it easy to stay warm while performing camp chores or stepping out for a bathroom break in the middle of the night.

 As we alluded to, Therm-a-Rest isn’t the only brand to offer a poncho-style blanket.
-For example, Rumpl sells both their Original Puffy and NanoLoft in poncho versions, which tack on practical features like drawcords to adjust the hood and beverage holders inside the kangaroo pouch.
-However, both are pricier at $175 and $275 respectively and can't be fully unfolded like the Honcho Poncho.
-Cheaper alternatives to consider include Kelty’s Hoodligan ($50) and REI’s Camp Wrap ($100), but those options secure around the front (rather than at the sides), which results in less coverage.
+For example, Rumpl sells their Original Puffy in a poncho version, which tacks on practical features like drawcords to adjust the hood and a beverage holder inside the kangaroo pouch.
+However, the Rumpl is pricier at $175 and can't be fully unfolded like the Honcho Poncho.
+For a cheaper alternative, REI’s Campwell Camp Wrap will save you $35 compared to the Therm-a-Rest but secures around the front (rather than at the sides), which results in less coverage.
 To be sure, the Honcho Poncho isn’t perfect—the neck opening is on the smaller end, there’s no drawcord for cinching the hood, and we wish there were a couple more snaps for securing the sides.
 But overall, it’s a very well-executed and fun setup for campers looking to maximize coverage.
 For the ultimate in warmth, Therm-a-Rest also offers a down-insulated variation for $260, although it can’t be used as a standard blanket due to the sleeves.

 See the Therm-a-Rest Honcho Poncho